flaviopsouzajr/ToGo-v1/replit.md

 - June 27, 2025.
 Added tags/categories feature to place registration with visual display in cards
 - June 27, 2025.
 Improved tags visual design with elegant green rounded chips
 - June 27, 2025.
 Fixed statistics panel to show correct data: total places, visited, and to visit
+- July 4, 2025.
+Enhanced database structure with user tracking for places: Changed created_by field from TEXT to INTEGER with foreign key reference to users table.
+System now stores user ID instead of username for better data integrity and future functionality like permissions and auditing.

 ## User Preferences